DH2LM/TBTracker-STM32duino/README.md

 # Installation
 Change the values in the settings.h file.See the comments in the settings.h file.
 Prepare compilation in the Arduino IDE:
-(If not already done, install STM32 for Arduino IDE first):
-- In Boards Manager search for "STM32".  - Install "STM32 MCU based boards".

-(If not already done, install required libraries first):
-- Search for following libraries in library manager and install them:
-  - "Time" by Michael Margolis
-  - "TinyGPSPlus" (AKA TinyGPS+) by Mikal Hart
-  - "SoftI2C" by Yasir Shahzad

-Start here if you already installed STM32 for Arduino IDE and required libraries:
 - Set the correct board: Tools -> Board -> STM32 MCU Based Boards -> Generic STM32G0 Series
 - Select the correct model: Tools -> Board Part Number -> Generic G031F8Px
 - Disable Serial, as it causes problems for now: Tools -> U(S)ART Support -> Disabled (No Serial Support)